aws-samples/aws-best-practices-for-xroad-security-servers/security.md

 ### SEC_DET_x: Configure Service and Application Logging

-Configure logging not only for security servers, but for the entire AWS account.
+Configure logging not only for Security Servers, but for the entire AWS account.
 Use AWS CloudTrail to log AWS account activity, AWS Config to monitor and record resource configuration, Amazon GuardDuty for thread detection, and AWS Security Hub for collecting security alerts and findings in a single place.